Glowupp-app/open-exercisedb/README.md

 # open-exercisedb

-A free, open-source collection of **500+ exercises** (and growing) with detailed information: difficulty, primary/secondary muscles, equipment (including machines), video links, execution tips, and more.
+A free, open-source collection of **300+ exercises** (and growing) with detailed information: difficulty, primary/secondary muscles, equipment (including machines), execution tips, and more.

 Perfect for fitness apps, workout generators, trainers, researchers, or anyone building fitness tools.